Medium-Throughput Evaluation of Quantum Geometry-Driven Topological Transports in Altermagnets: Results and Discussion

-To systematically evaluate transport and optical responses in altermagnetic materials, we constructed a screening workflow based on first-principles calculations and automated Wannier interpolation, as illustrated in Fig.~\ref{fig:workflow}.
-Our starting point is the MAGNDATA database,\cite{gallego2016magndata} which provides experimentally reported crystal structures and magnetic configurations.
-From this database, we collected 203 altermagnetic compounds previously identified by DFT calculations and classified by spin space group.\cite{chen2025unconventional,zhu2025magnetic} After excluding 50 non-stoichiometric entries, 153 stoichiometric compounds were retained for further study.
 All candidate materials were first examined by DFT+$U$ calculations including SOC.
-The treatment of correlated orbitals was adapted to the magnetic constituents of each compound.
-For transition-metal-based compounds without rare-earth elements, Hubbard corrections were applied directly to the localized $d$ states.
-For rare-earth-containing systems in which magnetism is dominated by transition-metal atoms, such as \ce{REFeO3}, \ce{RENiO3}, and \ce{REMnO3}, the rare-earth $4f$ electrons were treated using the $4f$-in-core approximation.
-By contrast, the $4f$ states were explicitly included in the valence when rare-earth moments play a dominant role in the magnetic order or jointly contribute with transition-metal atoms.
+Hubbard corrections were applied to localized transition-metal $d$ states when relevant \cite{moore2024high}.
+For rare-earth-containing compounds, the $4f$ electrons were either treated within the $4f$-in-core approximation when magnetism is dominated by transition-metal atoms, or explicitly included in the valence with an effective Hubbard $U_{\mathrm{eff}}$ when rare-earth moments participate in the magnetic order \cite{jiang2009localized}.
+The specific Hubbard parameters used for each compound are listed in Table~S2.
 After convergence tests on total energies, atomic forces, and magnetic moments, 18 compounds were discarded, leaving 135 converged candidates.
-We then carried out automated maximally localized Wannier function (MLWF) construction using an in-house wannierization workflow interfacing VASP and Wannier90.\cite{zhang2018high} Among the 135 converged systems, three were excluded at this stage because the memory requirements exceeded the available computational resources, and 132 compounds eventually yielded well-converged Wannier representations.
+We then carried out automated maximally localized Wannier function (MLWF) construction using an in-house wannierization workflow interfacing VASP and Wannier90 \cite{zhang2018high}.
+Among the 135 converged systems, three were excluded at this stage because the memory requirements exceeded the available computational resources, and 132 compounds eventually yielded well-converged Wannier representations.
 These Wannier Hamiltonians provide the common basis for evaluating the response functions discussed below.
 Metallic systems were analyzed in terms of Berry-curvature-driven linear responses, including the AHE and ANE.
 Insulating candidates were further examined for the MOKE, while non-centrosymmetric compounds were selected for second-order shift-current calculations.
-In this way, the workflow links the symmetry classification of altermagnets to the corresponding linear and nonlinear transport observables and provides the basis for the material-specific analyses presented in the following sections.
+In this way, the workflow links the symmetry classification of ALTs to the corresponding linear and nonlinear transport observables and provides the basis for the material-specific analyses presented in the following sections.